mmistakes/made-mistakes-jekyll/_posts/2012-11-07-ajkonieckijr-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @ajkonieckijr"
+title: "Life guard smoking a cigar"
 description: "PaperFaces portrait of @ajkonieckijr drawn with Paper by 53 on an iPad."
 image: paperfaces-ajkonieckijr-twitter-lg
 thumb: paperfaces-ajkonieckijr-twitter-150.jpg